-Council's Community Services activity provides recreation and community facilities with the aim of ensuring that basic ranges of recreational activities are available to meet the present and future needs of the Community, and that Council meets its statutory obligations under such acts as the Reserves Act 1977 and Burials and Cremations Act 1964.

-This Activity also ensures that the Community has essential community facilities such as public toilets and cemeteries.
+- 10.1.1 Council's Recreation and Property Group of activities provides recreation and community facilities with the aim of ensuring that basic ranges of recreational activities are available to meet the present and future needs of the Community, and that Council meets its statutory obligations under such acts as the Reserves Act 1977 and Burials and Cremations Act 1964. - 10.1.2 This Activity also ensures that the Community has essential community facilities such as public toilets and cemeteries.
 These facilities are necessary to ensure that public health and safety is maintained.